L9Sneaky/Data-Scientist-Capstone/README.md

 ## Modeling
-The dataset was split into training and testing set by 0.25 ratio and 0.2 validation ratio on the training set, the model used is a Convolution Neural network model with 3 convolution layers and 5 hidden layers and an output layer.
+For preprocessing we didn't change much since the dimensions of the images are small.
+Furthermore, the colour of the data did not need to be reduced since its already greyscale and not RGB.
+So the next step was to split the data into training and testing set by 0.75 and 0.25 out of the data and for the validation it was 0.2 out of the training dataset.
+The model used is a Convolution Neural network model with 3 convolution layers and 5 hidden layers and an output layer.
+For the convolution layer, each layer extracts 32 features and 3x3 kernel and the pooling 2x2 max-pooling kernel.
+In addition, a ReLU activation function has been placed between each layer, except for the last layer (output) the function used is softmax considering that it’s a categorical output.

 ![Model Evaluation Pic](Screenshots/atom_hmGJf8fkBi.png)
-### Hyperparameter tuning
-initially, the hyperparameters were to run 10 epochs with a  batch size 10.

 ![Model Validation Pic 1](Screenshots/atom_lCtq2YfUxI.png)

 ## Wep app
 After running the app.py and opening the local website.

-![Web app init pic 1](Screenshots/chrome_OIiidzIS3e.png) upload the handwritten letter.
+![Web app init pic 1](Screenshots/chrome_OIiidzIS3e.png)

+upload the handwritten letter.

 ![Example pic 1](Screenshots/Untitled.jpg)

 and result will show after pressing the upload button.

 ![Example pic 2](Screenshots/chrome_SYkheHt98V.png)

 ## Conclusion
-In Conclusion the model can accurately predict 99% of the time but it is critical to have a bit of error to not be biased on prediction.
+In conclusion, we are trying to conversion of paper documents to digital documents with the goal of better safeguarding old records.
+Programming machine learning to interpret ancient writings will boost efficiency as a result.
+CNN was used to predict Greek letters using a pre-existing dataset from Kaggle.
+In the end, the model can successfully forecast 99 percent of the time, but a little margin of error is required to avoid relying on prediction.

 ## Improvement
 For future work, I would add more to the dataset to have more classes than 4 and have a better user-friendly UI to make it easier for the user to use.